smwoll/va-eviction-stories/README.md

 # VA Eviction Stories

 This is a custom site developed to tell the stories of people facing eviction in Virginia.
 It is based upon the Gatsby + Netlify CMS Starter, and the documentation below is for the general [Gatsby + Netlify CMS starter](https://github.com/netlify-templates/gatsby-starter-netlify-cms).
+The starter uses Bulma which I dropped to instead use custom styling throughout.

 ## Gatsby + Netlify CMS Starter